embercsi/ember-csi/docs/installation.rst

    :class: boxed-img
    :align: center

-You can also check that a new *Storage Class* has been created in *Storage* > *Storage Classes*.
-The name of the new class will be *example.ember-csi.io* where *example* will be the name you gate to the *Storage Backend* in the form:
+We can also check that a new *Storage Class* has been created in *Storage* > *Storage Classes*.
+The name of the new class will be *example.ember-csi.io* where *example* will be the name we gave to the *Storage Backend* in the form:

 .. image:: img/install/15-StorageClass.png
    :class: boxed-img